world-of-coders/woc-website/README.md

 this is already covered in the license we're using (MIT) but I'd like to get the message out because of how important it is.

 # Self-hosting & Running
-> Clone the files into a folder preferably somewhere on your desktop (note: I said folder, make a folder on your desktop and open the terminal in the folder by pressing shift + right click, then run: `git clone https://github.com/world-of-coders/woc-website.git` in the terminal to clone the files from here into your folder.
+> Clone the files into a folder preferably somewhere on your desktop (note: I said folder, make a folder on your desktop, first, before you do anything else).

-> Then, click on the `index.html` file
+> Then, open the terminal in the folder by pressing shift + right click, then run: `git clone https://github.com/world-of-coders/woc-website.git` in the terminal to clone the files from here into your folder.

-You're done!
+> Once that's done, click on the `index.html` file and you've successfully clone the files.
+Enjoy!

 (If you spot any errors, feel free to make a PR/edit request.
 Thanks!)